 Can You Overdose on Kratom?

 The possibility of overdosing on kratom is still unclear.
 People have died with kratom in their system, but they had usually ingested other substances as well at the time of their death.
 Between 2011 and 2017, there were 11 deaths related to kratom ingestion, according to one 2019 study.
-Nine of these deaths also involved other medicines, including caffeine, diphenhydramine (Benadryl), alcohol, cocaine, benzodiazepines (“benzos”), and fentanyl
+Nine of these deaths also involved other medicines, including caffeine, diphenhydramine (Benadryl), alcohol, cocaine, benzodiazepines (“benzos”), and fentanyl.

 The FDA found another 44 kratom-related deaths in 2017.
 Most of these also seem to have resulted from other drugs in the system, like the ones mentioned above.
 Some of these also included over-the-counter medications like cough syrup, as well as illegal drugs.

-Treatment for Kratom Addiction
+Treatment for Kratom Use in West Virginia

 Since kratom use is still fairly new, an exact treatment plan for kratom side effects isn’t quite set in stone.
 However, there are a few things you can do to lessen your dependency on kratom.

 If you do experience kratom withdrawal symptoms after you stop using it, you’ll most likely need medical detox.
 This process puts an end to your physical dependency by ridding your body of harmful kratom chemicals under medical supervision.
 Some of the more serious kratom side effects like seizures and hallucinations should be monitored by trained professionals.
+After detox, therapy is key to any drug addiction treatment plan.
+This will help you look at how your brain views drugs, and it will also assist you in moving on to a life without them.
+Harmony Ridge has several therapy options that can help you work through your kratom dependency:

-Depending on the severity of your kratom abuse, we have different levels of care at Harmony Ridge.
+Depending on the severity of your kratom abuse, we have different levels of care at Harmony Ridge:

-• Outpatient/Intensive Outpatient (IOP) Treatment: This is suitable if you have a mild kratom addiction.
+- Outpatient/Intensive Outpatient (IOP) Treatment: This is suitable if you have a mild kratom addiction.
 You’ll attend treatment during the day a few times a week and go home in the evening.
 Those with a suitable living environment will find it helpful for transitioning into sobriety.

-• Partial Hospitalization Program (PHP): A PHP will allow some of the flexibility of outpatient/IOP treatment.
+- Partial Hospitalization Program (PHP): A PHP will allow some of the flexibility of outpatient/IOP treatment.
 Instead of returning home after treatment, you’ll be living somewhere close to the facility that lets you focus on sobriety.

-• Residential Treatment: For people with severe kratom misuse problems, residential treatment will be a safe and effective choice.
+- Residential Treatment: For people with severe kratom misuse problems, residential treatment will be a safe and effective choice.
 You’ll receive round-the-clock care from medical professionals.
 This will be your best option for transitioning into recovery.

 Get Help for Kratom Misuse Now at Harmony Ridge